Headshot

 Biography

 I began my research journey as an undergraduate student in Brazil in 2008.
 After completing my master’s degree in targeted metabolomics, I enrolled in the Ph.D. program at the University of Alberta to investigate lipidomics of biological samples using nanoLC and UHPLC-MS, including lipid biomarkers of cystic fibrosis, Parkinson's, dementia, Alzheimer's, and other human conditions.
 After graduating in 2020, I joined The Metabolomics Innovation Centre (TMIC) as a scientist, where I led a team that applied the methodologies I developed for service work and collaborative research focused on lipids.
-I joined the Department of Biological Sciences at the University of Calgary in July/2023 as an Assistant Professor.
-My emerging program focuses on the role of lipid species in human metabolism and diseases, with particular emphasis on the role of lipids in neurodegeneration, intercellular communication through extracellular vesicles, the gut microbiome, and antimicrobial resistance.
+I joined the Department of Biological Sciences at the University of Calgary in July/2023 as an Assistant Professor and Canada Research Chair in Lipidomics.
+My emerging program focuses on the role of lipid species in human metabolism and diseases, with particular emphasis on the role of lipids in the gut microbiome, antimicrobial resistance, intercellular communication through extracellular vesicles, and brain and neurodegeneration.

 Research